cryostatio/jfr-datasource/README.md

 #### POST /query

 Responds with a JSON array containing elements for a query.
-The query body format matches that of the Grafana Simple JSON datasource
+The query body format matches that of the Grafana Simple JSON datasource.

 CURL Example
 ```